Category

 Mitigate

 In mitigation, the threat can’t be avoided, so you’ll have to reduce the risk itself.
-An example for an earthquake might include someone putting a brace on a bookshelf to keep it stable, rather than removing it entirely.
+An example for an earthquake might include someone putting a brace on bookcases to keep them stable, rather than removing them entirely.

 Assign

-Some threats can be mitigated, but still pose a serious risk, like if there is a gas leak in the building following the earthquake due to compromised structural integrity.
-In this case, you’d assign a responsible party to handle the emergency evacuation plan.
+Some threats can be mitigated, but still pose a serious risk, like a gas leak following the earthquake.
+In this case, you’d assign a responsible party to handle the emergency evacuation plan and report injured people, hazardous materials, or other impacts.

 Past events can also be a good indicator of how to respond to future ones.
 Of the 13 factories that operated within the Hokuriku region during the Noto earthquake, 10 had returned to operations within a month.
 This rapid turnaround is likely due to the region being an earthquake-prone one.
 The businesses that operate there know the importance of having an emergency plan for earthquakes and have clean-up measures well-rehearsed.